jjolly/kbuild/README.md

 The built Debian packages will be available in the `output` directory on your host system.
 The packages include:

-- linux-image-*.deb: The kernel image package
+- linux-image-\*.deb: The kernel image package
-- linux-headers-*.deb: The kernel headers package
+- linux-headers-\*.deb: The kernel headers package
-- linux-libc-dev-*.deb: The kernel development package
+- linux-libc-dev-\*.deb: The kernel development package

 ## Notes

 - The build process may take several hours depending on your system's resources
 - Make sure you have enough disk space in the output directory
+- You can provide your own config by supplying a file in the input directory named `config-${ARCH}`
+  - The supplied config file will be olddefconfig'd because we don't trust you
 - The build uses the default kernel configuration (defconfig)
-- For custom kernel configurations, you'll need to modify the build script
+- Patches found in `/input/patches` will be applied to the kernel source before configuration